grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.max-fetched-chunks-per-query
 [max_fetched_chunks_per_query: <int> | default = 2000000]

+# Maximum number of chunks estimated to be fetched in a single query from
+# ingesters and long-term storage.
+This limit is enforced in the querier, ruler
+# and store-gateway.
+0 to disable.
+# CLI flag: -querier.max-estimated-fetched-chunks-per-query
+[max_estimated_fetched_chunks_per_query: <int> | default = 4000000]

 # The maximum number of unique series for which a query can fetch samples from
 # each ingesters and storage.
 This limit is enforced in the querier, ruler and
 # store-gateway.
 0 to disable